BuoyantIO/service-mesh-academy/IPv6/README.md

 kubectl config set clusters.kind-sma-dual.server "https://[${DUAL_NODE}]:6443"
 ```

 We also need to set up routing between clusters.
-This is weird because we're
-dealing with dualstack stuff -- this is easy when routing from sma-dual to
+This is easy when routing
+from `sma-dual` to `sma-v4` or from `sma-dual` to `sma-v6` - we just route to
-sma-v4 or from sma-dual to sma-v6, but routing back _to_ sma-dual requires
+the single CIDR that `sma-v4` or `sma-v6` have - but routing back _to_
-being more careful.
+`sma-dual` requires being more careful: in `sma-v4` we need to route to
+`sma-dual`'s IPv4 CIDR, and in `sma-v6` we need to route to `sma-dual`'s IPv6
+CIDR.

-So we'll use a Python script for this.
+So, again, we'll use a Python script to sort things out.

 ```bash
 bat get_info.py